meeshkan/hmt/docs/MOCK.md

 _Note: All other command line arguments stay the same._

-To stop your Meeshkan daemon, run:
+To stop your Mem daemon, run:

 ```bash
 $ meeshkan mock --kill